ArshilHapani/base_indexer/README.md

 8453

-# GraphQL Query to get top 10 pools by liquidity
+# GraphQL Query to get top 10 pools by liquidity from uniswap subgraph

 ```graphql
 {